“Perfectly placed boutique B&B, with generous, comfy rooms and cool post-industrial design, plus 2 apartments for 2-4”

 - Satellite TV

 Breakfast is served on the second floor until 11am.
-It's a Continental spread - fresh breads and pastries, cheeses, jams, cereals, cold meats, yoghurts, tea and a Nespresso machine, all laid out on the table underneath the antique clock.
+It's a Continental spread - fresh breads and pastries, local cheeses, jams, cereals, cold meats, yoghurts, tea and a Nespresso machine, all laid out on the table underneath the antique clock.
 The selection won't alter much so if you're staying a few days, you may want to venture over the road to a cafe.
 You eat in the white-bricked breakfast room around big square tables with crisp white napkins and shining cutlery.
 Big turn-of-the-century windows allow natural light to flood in from the courtyard.

 The Apartments have fully equipped kitchens with microwave oven, dishwasher, cooking utensils, washing machine, coffee maker, toaster and iron; you can take your meals on the sun terrace.
 The hotel can arrange for groceries to be waiting for you, and also hire a private chef.
 There are covered markets - La Boqueria is the most famous, just off the Ramblas - and a few local grocery shops; staff will point you in the right direction at check-in.

 You're spoiled for choice for when it comes to eating out.
 The 5 Rooms recommends 75-year old institution Casa Alfonso one block away for Catalan cuisine.
 There are plenty of tapas bars around Passeig de Gracia, Ciudad Condal is a large one with a huge choice of beers.
 Try Hotel Omm's restaurant for upscale dining.
 We ate at veggie Flax & Kale and had a great time - it's full of interesting, healthy dishes - and would recommend El Nacional for a unique Iberian dining experience, with four restaurants and just as many bars all under one roof.

 - Chef on request